-Disk Utility is an app that comes with your Mac.
-It’s tucked away in the Utilities folder, which is found inside the Applications folder, but is easy to locate using Spotlight – which you trigger by pressing Command+Space Bar.
-Here’s what you can use Disk Utility for:
+Whether you need to better organize your hard drive or resolve disk errors, Disk Utility is the tool for the job.
+Built into macOS, Disk Utility is tucked away in the Utilities folder, which is found inside the Applications folder, but is easy to locate using Spotlight – which you trigger by pressing Command+Space Bar and then just type Disk Utility.

 Why use Disk Utility

 You can use Disk Utility to do the following:

 - Erase, format or manage internal disks and external storage devices.
 (Read: How to format a drive on a Mac)

 - Diagnose and fix problems with a disk or damaged volumes.
 (See: How to verify your Mac’s drive health using Disk Utility).